joonaspaakko/Indesign-batch-import-and-place-images-by-the-number-in-filename/readme.md

 The examples folder in the repo has `idml` files that you can just open and run the script on.

-## Basic usage
+## Basic usage (minimal setup)

 1. Make sure your files have a number prefix:
-  - `input folder/1 file.pdf`
+	- ```input folder/1 file.pdf
-  - `input folder/02 file.pdf`
-  - `input folder/03 file.pdf`
-  - `input folder/10 file.pdf`
+		input folder/02 file.pdf
+		input folder/03 file.pdf
+		input folder/10 file.pdf
 2. Run the script
 3. Select input folder

-In this scenario input files would end up on pages `1,2,3,10`.
-Also, they'd all be centered in the document and not resized.
-Read more about setting the position and size below: [Master page templates (position & size)](#master-page-templates-position--size).
+In this very basic scenario input files would end up on pages `1,2,3,10`, they'd all be centered in the document and not resized.
+You can read about setting the position and size below: [Master page templates (position & size)](#master-page-templates-position--size).

+> The `Examples` folders has some more advanced examples in it.

 ## Default options